-As soon as you start identifying your website users you could and should start designing your own Moosend automations!
-You'll find that among the available trigger types there is one titled "When someone browses a specific page".
-As its name implies, this trigger reacts by starting your automation when someone browses a specific page on a website that you manage and it is amazing!
+As soon as you start identifying your website users, you should start designing your own automation workflows.
+You will find that among the available trigger types there is one titled "When someone browses a specific page".
+As its name implies, this trigger reacts by starting your automation when someone browses a specific page on a website that you manage.

 There are four parameters that you need to define on this type of trigger: